johnazedo/celery-emails/README.md

 # CeleryEmails
-:zap: Just a simple django project to send emails using Celery
+:zap: Just a simple django project to send non-motivational emails using Celery